Mohannadcse/DepsRAG/README.md

 ```
 You: Please analyze chainlit version 1.1.200 from PyPI

-AssistantAgent: I'll help you analyze chainlit 1.1.200.
+DepsRAG (Team Coordinator): I'll help you analyze chainlit 1.1.200.
 Let me start by
 constructing the dependency graph...

 [DependencyGraphAgent constructs the graph]

-AssistantAgent: The dependency graph has been created!
+DepsRAG (Team Coordinator): The dependency graph has been created!
 What would you like
 to know about the dependencies?

 You: What are the direct dependencies?

-AssistantAgent: Let me query the graph for direct dependencies...
+DepsRAG (Team Coordinator): Let me query the graph for direct dependencies...

 [Returns list of direct dependencies]

 You: Are there any known vulnerabilities in this version?

-AssistantAgent: Let me check the OSV vulnerability database...
+DepsRAG (Team Coordinator): Let me check the OSV vulnerability database...

 [SearchAgent checks for vulnerabilities]

-AssistantAgent: I found the following security information...
+DepsRAG (Team Coordinator): I found the following security information...
 ```

 ### Programmatic Usage